yoni13/RKNPU2Docs/README.md

 # RKNPU2Docs

+> [!NOTE]
-Those documents are for indexing for search engine and ai assistants.
+> Those documents are generated from pdf to markdown by markitdown and for indexing for search engine and ai assistants.